node-prism/grove/README.md

 The result of the above is that the error is caught and passed to the first middleware defined in `/src/app/errors.ts`, if it exists.

-This means that you don't need to wrap error-prone code within a try/catch and forward errors to your error-handling middleware with, e.g., `next(e)`, as this happens automatically for you.
+Consequently, you do not have to enclose code that is prone to errors in a try/catch block or manually route errors to your error-handling middleware using `next(e)`, as this process occurs automatically.

 ```typescript
 const grove = await createAPI("app", app, server);